jawt94/my-javascript-exercises/README.md

 # Javascript Refresher

-In this repository you will find a series of short exercises.
+Just a bunch of solutions to JS exercises solved to practice JS methods and syntax.

 To run, open SpecRunner.html in any browser.